 I tend to be pretty active and am always exploring new places to learn about their geography or history be it at home or overseas.
 I also love all boats, whether they are for rowing, canoeing or sailing – although nothing beats just sitting up on deck and breathing in the view….

 Where did you last go?

-Because I do a lot of travelling for work, I wanted to stay at home in the UK last year so we went camping in Devon for two weeks and had an absolute ball.
+Because I do a lot of traveling for work, I wanted to stay at home in the UK last year so we went camping in Devon for two weeks and had an absolute ball.
 I spent a lot of my own childhood romping around the West Country, climbing over the moors and sailing down at Rock and I still have loads of friends down there so I enjoyed showing my boys around my old childhood haunts and meeting up with my friends and their children.
-Being fair-skinned, we didn’t do much sun bathing on the beach but we spent a LOT of time playing Robin Hood in the forests, going around castles and building camps on the heaths!
+Being fair-skinned, we didn’t do much sunbathing on the beach but we spent a LOT of time playing Robin Hood in the forests, going around castles and building camps on the heaths!

 Do you know where you’re going this year?

 I was offered two weeks in the south of France in a friend’s cottage which would have been idyllic – but the boys enjoyed Devon so much they insisted on going back there again!
 We’re also joining some friends in the north of Scotland later in the summer.

 Of all the places you’ve been to, what was your favorite and why?